Today’s post is written by Archives II volunteer Jan Hodges.

 Do you know what a shellback ceremony is?
 Chances are that unless you’re a Navy man or a relative, you probably don’t.
 It’s a ritual conducted aboard ship after it crosses the equator.
 And not just any old ceremony–one that becomes part of the sailor’s permanent record.

-The Reference Unit at Archives II received a letter requesting information about a shellback ceremony that took place in May, June, or July of 1972.
+The Reference Unit at the National Archives in College Park (Archives II) received a letter requesting information about a shellback ceremony that took place in May, June, or July of 1972.
 The retired Navy man wanted to update his shellback information and wasn’t certain about the date; he also requested the latitude and longitude of his former ship, the USS America, at the time of the ceremony and the name of its captain.
 Deck logs contain information about a ship’s position each day and list the commander’s name on a monthly basis, so two thirds of the request would be easy to fulfill if the date for the ceremony could be nailed down.

 Since one of my volunteer projects is responding to requests assigned to me by the Reference Unit, the place to start the search was the Deck Logs for the USS America for 1972, but three months is a lot of territory to cover because there is at least one separate page of information for every single day, and many daily logs cover two pages.
 It’s especially daunting when you’ve never heard of a shellback ceremony — would it really be recorded in the deck log and if so, how would it be recorded?

 After I retrieved the deck logs for RG 24 from the stacks, looking through the first month, May, was easy.
 The ship remained in Norfolk, Virginia; no equator crossing there.
 So the search was narrowed down to two months, but after looking at the daily reports it became clear that it was time to find a description of the shellback ceremony, otherwise it might be difficult to pick out the right entry in the records.